fatherdougalmaguire/Novato/README.md

 ## AI declaration

 This code base has been written entirely by me.
-There have been no coding agents use.
+There have been no coding agents used.

 ## Acknowledgements